Beddgelert Forest, near Porthmadog

 Sand dunes and seashore in a beautiful coastal landscape

-The car park and toilets are operated by the Snowdonia National Park Authority - see the Snowdonia National Park Authority website for the latest information about these facilities.
+The car park and toilets here are operated by the Snowdonia National Park Authority - see the Snowdonia National Park Authority website for the latest information about the visitor facilities.

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.